Having access to alternative forms of justice is a fundamental right of survivors and allows for true pathways to ending sexual violence.

 “We are a political group that focuses on the issue of rape and violence against women, and that is working towards the long-range goal of a radical transformation of the very basis of our society.
 We do not believe that rape can end within the present capitalist, racist, and sexist structure of our society.
 The fight against rape must be waged simultaneously with the fight against all other forms of oppression.”

-Morgan, Louisville, KY
+Morgan, Louisville, and Indianapolis

 Take a minute to fill out this AVSC questionnaire and a member of our Solidarity Circle will reach out to connect with you.